 In this example, the client-side authorization flow known as the implicit grant flow, requires the user to authorize the client application for access to the Admin API on behalf of the user.
 The access token that is returned is valid for approximately 60 minutes or generally while the user is active on your application.

-The following URL uses a client ID that was created in the Google Cloud Platform Console to request an access token and then redirect the user to an authorized URI where your app receives the token:
+The following URL uses a client ID that was created in the Google Cloud console to request an access token and then redirect the user to an authorized URI where your app receives the token:

 https://accounts.google.com/o/oauth2/v2/auth? response_type=token& client_id=[MY_CLIENT_ID].apps.googleusercontent.com& scope=https://www.googleapis.com/auth/cloud-platform& redirect_uri=[MY_REDIRECT_URI]

-[MY_CLIENT_ID]is a Client ID from one of your credentials in the GCP Console.
+[MY_CLIENT_ID]is a Client ID from one of your credentials in the Google Cloud console.

-[MY_REDIRECT_URI]is the corresponding Authorized redirect URIs from the same credential in the GCP Console.
+[MY_REDIRECT_URI]is the corresponding Authorized redirect URIs from the same credential in the Google Cloud console.
 If no redirect URI is specified, you must specify a trusted URI, for example

 https://www.google.com.
 The redirect URI defines where the HTTP response is sent.
 For production, you must specify your application's auth endpoint, which handles responses from the OAuth 2.0 server.
 For more information, see Using OAuth 2.0 for Web Server Applications.